-As required by Air permit 443-82H, Appendix B, Sec 7, A minimum of fifteen (15) bags are kept in stock at all times.
+As required by Air permit 218-94A, Appendix B, Sec 7, A minimum of fifteen (15) bags are kept in stock at all times.
+If bag stock gets close to the 15-bag minimum, additional bags will be ordered.

-A minimum of 5 pounds of black light powder will be kept in stock at all times.
+A minimum of five pounds of black light powder will be kept in stock at all times.
 This is the recommended quantity for the number of square feet of baghouse cloth.